eberkeaydin/eba/README.md

-# my-software-footprints
+# greedy-algorithm-c
-student of life !
-A Simple Example of Greedy Algorithm with using CS50 library.
+simple example of greedy algorithm with using CS50 library.